-All financial data provided in this annual report are calculated according to the International Financial Accountability Standards as adopted by the EU (Financial Statements for the year 2010 provide more information).
+All financial data provided in this annual report are calculated according to the International Financial Accountability Standards as adopted by the EU.

 9. Information about own shares acquired and owned by the enterprise

 The Company does not possess any own shares.
 During the reporting period the Company neither acquired nor transferred any own shares.